harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline.md

 ---
 title: Run an ingestion scan in an STO Pipeline
-description: In an *ingestion scan*, you configure a step to ingest scan results from a data file.
-Ingestion scans support a wide variety of use cases.
+description: Configure a step to ingest scan results from a data file.
 sidebar_label: Ingestion scans
 sidebar_position: 30
 helpdocs_topic_id: d24n34qdbk